xojoyboy/REST-In-Five-Languages/REST-MULTI-LANGUAGE.md

   npm run dev
   ```
 - Ensure that the client is communicating with the TypeScript server by setting the **port to 5001**.
-- Ensure that the client is communicating with the Python server by setting the **port to 5002**.

 #### Run the TypeScript Server
 The TypeScript server is located under `src/servers/ts-server/`.